Harrawi: 1948 conflict and depopulation

 Although it was in May 1948 that the village was depopulated, the Palestinian newspaper Filastin reported an incident that occurred in February 1948 when a bus carrying Arab passengers en route from al-Hula to Safad was ambushed at Harrawi on 12 February by a Zionist military unit.
 A mine exploded under the bus which was also subject to gunfire and firebombing, killing four people.

 In mid May 1948, the village was defended by the Arab Liberation Army's Second Yarmuk Battalion, commanded by Lt.
 Col. Adib Shishakli, who later served as president of Syria.
 The initial resistance was reported by the American newspaper The New York Times in Damascus to have been a success, with the ALA claiming victories at Harrawi and al-Malikiyya, located 5 km to the northwest.
 However, any early successes were short-lived; Harrawi, along with the nearby villages of Mallaha and Baysamun fell to the Israeli Palmach's First Battalion of Operation Yiftach May 25.

-Ramot Naftali is located close to the village site, but it is not on Harrawi land; it is located Al-Nabi Yusha' land.
+Ramot Naftali is located close to the village site, but it is not on Harrawi land; it is located on Al-Nabi Yusha' land.